grennault/NinjaCrane/README.md

 ## Abstract

 > Despite the sophisticated _Stuxnet_ attack discovered in 2010, the cybersecurity awareness around the _Industrial and Control System_ (ICS) is still low.
-The necessity to train ICS actors and raise awareness on this issue increase.
-Moreover, listing the best practices to follow regarding a security policy have a limited impact on their effectiveness compared to an awareness program.
-In this context, this Master’s Project builds a cyberattack demonstrator targeting a part of a nuclear power-plant ICS and more precisely the polar crane's _Distributed Control System_ (DCS).
-The described attack, called _NinjaCrane_, infects an engineering workstation through an USB cable and deploys a malware targeting the communication with a _Modicon M580_, a _Programmable Logic Controller_ (PLC), by conducting a _Meet-In-The-Middle Attack_ (MITM) exploiting the CVE-2021-22779 vulnerability (a.k.a. _ModiPwn_).
-This work illustrates and highlights the necessity to respect the ICS security policy and may well suiting an awareness program.
+The necessity to train ICS actors and raise awareness on this issue increases.
+Moreover, listing the best practices to follow regarding a security policy has a limited impact on their effectiveness compared to an awareness program.
+In this context, this Master’s Project builds a cyberattack demonstrator targeting a part of a nuclear power-plant ICS and more precisely the polar crane's Control System.
+The described attack, called _NinjaCrane_, infects an engineering workstation through an USB cable or a maliciously modified mouse and deploys a malware targeting the communication with a _Modicon M580_, a _Programmable Logic Controller_ (PLC), by conducting a _Meet-In-The-Middle Attack_ (MITM) exploiting the CVE-2021-22779 vulnerability (a.k.a. _ModiPwn_).
+This work illustrates and highlights the necessity to respect the ICS security policy and may well suit an awareness program.

 <!-- REPOSITORY STRUCTURE -->